top of page

 Central High School, Burlington

-Teacher, Robert Radway, is encouraging many students to lend a hand and learn about Socks For Hope.
-Grade 10 student, Owen Stodulka, is partnering with Ottawa University student, Amy Wallace, and together they are creating this very Socks For Hope Website.
-Pres, another keen grade 10 student, is immersing herself in a journalism project to get to know what a day in the life might be like for an individual facing adversity.
+Teacher, Robert Radway, continues to encourage students to lend a hand and learn about Socks for Hope.
+His grade 10 student, Owen Stodulka, partnered with university student, Amy Wallace, and together they created this Website.
+In 2024, the website was updated by grade 12 student, Linus Belanger.
+Grateful!
+Pres, another keen grade 10 student, created a journalism project to get to know "a day in the life" for an individual facing adversity.

-Brothers Gavin and Keaton Sherwood-Jones (top left) have been collecting socks from their school, hockey team and their local paper route for the last 4 years!
-Thank you boys for your significant contributions and demontration of student leadership!
+Brothers, Gavin and Keaton Sherwood-Jones, collected socks from their schoolmates, hockey team and their local paper route for four years!
+Thank you, boys, for your contributions and demonstration of student leadership!

 Supporting student entrepreneurs